libtcspc.Graph

 • node (Node) – The node to add.

-• upstream (tuple[str, str] or str or None) – If given, connect upstream to the new node’s "input" port.
+• upstream (tuple[str, str] or str or Mapping or None) – If given, connect upstream to the new node’s "input" port.
 A (node_name, port_name) tuple selects an explicit output port; a bare node name defaults to its "output" port.
+May also be a mapping from this node’s input port names to connection sources, connecting several inputs at once; each value follows the same shorthand (bare name → that node’s "output" port, or an explicit (name, port) tuple).

-• downstream (tuple[str, str] or str or None) – If given, connect the new node’s "output" port to downstream.
+• downstream (tuple[str, str] or str or Mapping or None) – If given, connect the new node’s "output" port to downstream.
 A (node_name, port_name) tuple selects an explicit input port; a bare node name defaults to its "input" port.
+May also be a mapping from this node’s output port names to connection targets, connecting several outputs at once; each value follows the same shorthand (bare name → that node’s "input" port, or an explicit (name, port) tuple).

 Returns: